Rampa rebellion of 1879: Events

 The rebellion started in March 1879 when the hill tribes of Rampa made attacks on police stations in Chodavaram taluk.
 Soon, the rebellion spread to the Golconda hills of Vishagapatam and Bhadrachalam taluk.
 Within a short time, rebellion engulfed the whole district.

 The Madras government responded by dispatching several companies of policemen, six regiments of Madras infantry, a squadron of Madras cavalry, two companies of sappers and miners and an infantry regiment from the Hyderabad army.
 The rebellion was eventually suppressed and a large number of revolutionaries were sent to the Andaman Jail.

 Aftermath

 In the aftermath of the rebellion, various conciliatory measures were adopted by the British government.
-They tried to improve the condition of the tribals of East Godavari agency and the hill tracts in the norther part of Madras Presidency.
+They tried to improve the condition of the tribals of East Godavari agency and the hill tracts in the northern part of Madras Presidency.
+Also, the mansabdar was arrested, blaming his rule as a principle cause of the rebellion.
+Since the intention of the rebellion was not to drive away the British but to end exploitation, the tribes accepted the British Government in place of the mansabdar, unaware of the implications of this change.